-In fact, my first post, which is also the about page of my blog talks about it too.
+My first post, which is also the about page of my blog talks about it too.

-It’s rather convenient to present only the good, the strong and the rosy aspects of one’s life.
+In fact, it’s rather convenient to present only the good, the strong and the rosy aspects of one’s life.

 The trouble that kind of blog would pose for me was, I wanted to start writing a daily diary.
 Something that would register my life as it is in reality.
 No hiding the frustrations, no soaking up tears to pose as a strong person, no airbrushed emotions.

 This blog is a mission, it holds much deeper meaning in my life than just telling the world what I went through, who I am, what am I made of and what life made me decide to do in my circumstances.

 I sincerely wish that by sharing my life-story on a global platform, maybe someone, somewhere, someday will seek inspiration.
 It might help someone prevent getting stuck in situations like I have and find better, timely resolution of issues that can leave deep, painful scars.

 I totally understand how many of my readers feel that I am going through mood swings every now and then.
 But the reality is, I register all of my negative thoughts so that my journey has all the emotions intact.
 I can see through life more clearly without defying that frustration, humiliation and anger were once part of my journey.

 The world is full of people who take pride in making us feel stupid should we dare to show an emotion other than elation, anger, boisterousness.
 To shun us on exposing our vulnerabilities.

 Letting the world have a clear view of my raw, often unhealed, the sensitive side was laden with a fair share of insecurities.
 That icky, picky, strange, panic-inducing feeling.